 This city, which is currently the capital of the province, was founded by Don Juan de Garay in 1573, with the mandate to “open the region to the ocean ”.
 The ruins of Santa Fe La Vieja, in Cayastá , can be found in the vicinity of the city 's current damero, where you can see the remains of the city founded by Garay .
 The name the colonizer gave this city was a tribute to the Catholic faith .
-Here the National Constitution was sanctioned on May 1, 1853, which put an end to civil wars and gave rise to the modern state of Argentina .
-5 must-see places for every tourist:
+Here the National Constitution was sanctioned on May 1, 1853, which put an end to civil wars and gave rise to the modern Argentine state.
+5 places to visit every tourist:

-Since the transfer of the city the property destined to the function of House was the one that originally occupied the Cabildo , located in front of the Plaza Major and whose building was modified for decades.
+Since the transfer of the city, the property destined for the function of Casa de Gobierno was the one that originally occupied the Cabildo , located opposite the Plaza Mayor and whose building was modified for decades.

-Law 1319 empowers the Provincial Executive Branch to build on this site a building that would fulfill the functions of Government in 1906, the passage next is to raise the project to a tender that is finally awarded to the architect Francisco Ferrari .
-This project concluded around 1913.
-One of the must-see places of the city.
+Law 1319 empowers the Provincial Executive to build a building on this property that would fulfill the functions of government in 1906, the next step is to raise the project to a tender that is finally awarded to architect Francisco Ferrari .
+This project concludes around 1913.
+One of the must-see places in the city.

-Given its location privileged in front of the old Cabildo (now House of Government), presided over all the historical and political events that had religious resonance in it.
+Given its privileged location in front of the former Cabildo (now Government House), he presided over all the historical and political events that had religious resonance in it.

-Construction in three ships dates back to 1947, work carried out under the direction of Master Manuel Maziel .
-The most important changes important that give the current look developed around 1833, during the administration of the priest and Vicar Dr. José de Amenábar.
+The construction in three naves dates from 1947, a work executed under the direction of Maestro Manuel Maziel .
+The most important changes that give it the present aspect were developed around 1833, during the administration of the Curate and Vicar Dr. Don José de Amenábar.

-In 1934 the diocese was elevated to Archdiocese and is when it receives the title of Metropolitan Cathedral .
+In 1934 the diocese was elevated to the Archdiocese and is when it received the title of Metropolitan Cathedral .

 One of the places you can't miss.
-In San Martín and Amenábar stands the Church and Convent of San Francisco , whose building was built in 1660.
+In San Martín y Amenábar stands the church and convent of San Francisco , whose building was built in 1660.

 Publication Date: 28/01/2020